mastrocola-dev/infra/README.md

 terraform plan
 ```

+## Security note on public contributions

+Plans run on pull requests, and a plan executes data sources and reads state.
+For a personal repository this is fine; if this repo ever accepts external contributions, gate fork-triggered runs (GitHub already requires approval for first-time contributors by default) or move plans behind a GitHub Environment with required reviewers.

 ## Roadmap

-- **PR-based plans** — add a second federated credential for the `pull_request` OIDC subject so plans can run on pull requests before merge.
 - **Environments** — promote the layout to `dev`/`prd` with separate state keys and GitHub environment protection rules.
+- **PR plan feedback** — post the plan output as a PR comment for review ergonomics.
 - **First workloads** — an event-driven data pipeline (Airflow + messaging) and a parametrizable BPMN decision engine, drawing on my background in fintech backends and data engineering.

 ---

-*Built by [Marcio Mastrocola Alcantara](https://www.linkedin.com/in/marciomastrocola) — Software Architect & Tech Lead.
-This repository doubles as documentation of how I approach greenfield cloud foundations.*
+*Built by [Marcio Mastrocola Alcantara](https://www.linkedin.com/in/marcio-mastrocola) — Software Architect & Tech Lead.
+This repository doubles as documentation of how I approach greenfield cloud foundations — including the parts that didn't work on the first try.*